b-n-space/b-n-space/content/articles/2022-white-house-crypto-crackdown-coming.md

 The administration is dead set on FedNow Payment as the first step to financial inclusion - super scary - the step includes using FedNow in the context of the distribution of disaster, emergency or other government-to-consumer payments

-> Guy: taxation and emergency relief is how governments around the world will likely achieve the adoption of CBDCs
+> Guy: taxation and emergency relief are how governments around the world will likely achieve the adoption of CBDCs

 because no competition the second step will be to instruct regulators to crack down on non-banking entities presumably including cryptocurrency exchanges